nuxt/framework/docs/content/3.api/3.utils/throw-error.md

 # `throwError`

-Nuxt provides a quick and simple way to throw errows.
+Nuxt provides a quick and simple way to throw errors.

 Within your pages, components and plugins you can use `throwError` to throw an error.